 On the east of the temple of Lord Jagannath can be seen a shady banyan tree known as Angira Bata surrounded by an old boundary wall.
 The place is associated with the legendary sages Angira.

-A small temple in Tiadi Sahi houses a cluster of eight Shiva lingas made of semi-precious stones which appear different in colour when looked at from different directions.
+A small temple in Tiadi Sahi houses a cluster of eight Shiva lingam made of semi-precious stones which appear different in color when looked at from different directions.

 The impressive temple on the Swarga Dwar Road is dedicated to Lord Shiva.
 A beautiful Kali image is also worshipped in the near by place.

-At a distance of about three kilometre from Atharnala on the Puri-Bhubaneswar road is a small temple dedicated to goddess Batamangala.
+At a distance of about three kilometres from Atharnala on the Puri-Bhubaneswar road is a small temple dedicated to goddess Batamangala.
 Pilgrims usually pray this goddess for safe journey to Puri.